 ABC to read is committed to maintaining high standards of confidentiality in all aspects of its work.
 This includes records and information pertaining to staff, volunteers, schools and children and prospective staff, volunteers, schools or children.
-Any breaches of this policy may give rise to disciplinary action in the case of staff and termination of placement in the case of volunteers.
+In the case of staff, any breaches of this policy may be dealt with according to ABC to read’s disciplinary policy; in the case of volunteers this may lead to the termination of their placement.

 3. Information relating to children

-3.3 Photographs of children should not be taken without the express permission of the school or parents/carers.
-If such permission is given at no time should the child’s name be used with a photograph so that they can be identified.
+3.3 Photographs of children should not be taken, stored or distributed without the express permission of the school or parents/carers.
+If such permission is given at no time should the child’s name be used with a photograph.

-3.4 All Staff and volunteers are expected to adhere to the principle that all or anything they are told, see or are given about a child remains confidential outside ABC to read and should not be discussed with anyone not directly involved, especially where that issue relates to individual children.
+3.4 All Staff and volunteers are expected to adhere to the principle that all or anything they are told, see or are given about a child remains confidential outside those specified in 3.1, above, and should not be discussed with anyone not directly involved, especially where that issue relates to individual children.

-3.5 In cases where there are concerns relating to abuse or neglect of children ABC to read’s child protection policy will apply.
+3.5 In cases where there are concerns relating to the welfare of children ABC to read’s child protection policy will apply.

 4. Information about staff

-4.1 In all but specific circumstances (eg disciplinary procedures), the decision as to who should be given of a piece of confidential information is the member staff to whom it applies.
+4.1 In all but specific circumstances (eg disciplinary procedures), the decision as to who should be given of a piece of confidential information is one for the member of staff to whom it applies.

 4.3 Any consent given should be written, dated and signed specifying exactly what information may be disclosed.